Tyler Patmon

-Tyler Patmon (born January 26, 1991) is a former American football cornerback.
+Tyler Patmon (born January 26, 1991) is an American former professional football cornerback.
 He first enrolled at the University of Kansas before transferring to Oklahoma State University and signed with the Dallas Cowboys as an undrafted free agent in 2014.
-He has also been a member of the Miami Dolphins, Tennessee Titans, Kansas City Chiefs, Carolina Panthers, Jacksonville Jaguars, and Miami Dolphins.
+He was also a member of the Miami Dolphins, Tennessee Titans, Kansas City Chiefs, Carolina Panthers, and Jacksonville Jaguars.

-Early years
+Early life

-Patmon attended Vista Ridge High School Rangers, where he was a two-way player at cornerback and wide receiver.
+Patmon attended Vista Ridge High School, where he was a two-way player at cornerback and wide receiver.
 As a junior, he registered 45 tackles, one interception, 11 passes defensed and one forced fumble.
 He received All-district first-team honors.

 As a senior, he tallied 37 tackles, 2 interceptions, 2 passes defensed, 7 receptions for 113 yards, 2 receiving touchdowns, one blocked punt and 2 blocked field goals after only playing in 3 games before tearing his meniscus.
 He received All-district first-team honors.

 He also earned academic All-district honors and was a state qualifier in track.